David Sheff: Works

 Beautiful Boy was based on Sheff's New York Times article "My Addicted Son," discussing Sheff's relationship with his son throughout his methamphetamine addiction.
 An adaptation directed by Felix van Groeningen was released in 2018.

 Views on addiction

 Sheff argues that addiction is a brain disease and advocates for putting addicts into therapy programs early.
 He identifies factors such as stress and trauma as major factors that can cause addiction.
 He argues for teaching life skills to reduce the risk of addiction in response to these risk factors.

 Personal life

 Sheff lives in Northern California with his wife Karen Barbour.
 Barbour is an artist, illustrator, and author of children's books.
-Sheff has three children: Nic, Jasper, and Daisy Sheff.
-Nic Sheff is a writer for television and film; he also wrote a memoir recounting his years of addiction: Tweak: Growing Up on Methamphetamines.
-Jasper Sheff is a Grammy Award-nominated musician who has co-written and produced songs for Lil Nas X, Elton John, Halsey, and XXXTentacion.
-Daisy Sheff is an artist whose paintings have been exhibited in many places including White Columns Gallery, Ratio 3, Clearing Gallery, and Grimm Gallery.
+Sheff has three children, including Nic Sheff.

 Honors and awards

 In 2009, Sheff was included in Time magazine's Time 100 and on the magazine's World's Most Influential People list.
 Beautiful Boy won the Barnes & Noble Discover Great New Writers Award for nonfiction.

 He has received several awards from organizations dealing with addiction, including College on Problems of Drug Dependence (CPDD), American Society of Addiction Medicine, the Partnership for Drug-free Kids, American College of Neuropsychopharmacology (ACNP), and the American Society of Addiction Medicine (ASAM), and was the first recipient of the American Academy of Addiction Psychiatry (AAAP) Arts and Literature Award.